Former Lime exec launches Cabana, a company that merges #vanlife and hotels – TechCrunch

 Is it glamping on wheels?
 Hotel #vanlife?

-It’s Cabana, a new startup from a former Lime executive that’s bringing tricked out vans with all the amenities of a Holiday Inn hotel room to cities on the West Coast starting in Seattle.
+It’s Cabana, a new startup from a former Lime executive that’s bringing tricked-out vans with all the amenities of a Holiday Inn hotel room to cities on the West Coast, starting in Seattle.

-“Because of Lime I spent 54 consecutive weeks on the road staying at hotels,” recalls Scott Kubly, the co-founder and chief executive of Cabana .
+“Because of Lime I spent 54 consecutive weeks on the road staying at hotels,” recalls Scott Kubly, the co-founder and chief executive of Cabana.
 “I got this bug that there needed to be a better way.”

 So with the benefit of a few years of startup salary in the bank, Kubly launched Cabana.
-“The way I would describe is vanlife, meets car-sharing, meets a boutique hotel.
+“The way I would describe it is vanlife meets car sharing meets a boutique hotel.
 It’s a hotel room packed into the back of a van.”

 The vans come with showers, toilets, a slide out two-range stovetop that can serve as a kitchen and the freedom to hit the road after a customer crushes that last sales meeting, conference appearance, convention, or just needs to travel and experience the outdoors.